NCAR/PyReshaper/docs/source/manual.rst

     CHANGES.rst README.rst  docs/       setup.py    tests/
     LICENSE.rst bin/        setup.cfg   source/

-To install in package, type the following command from this directory.
+To install the package, type the following command from this directory.

 ::